 Originally our budget for one month in Vietnam was $800.
 Eventually, after seeing that we were spending less, we set the amount of $600.
 And it wasn’t difficult to meet that budget.

 That time, when apartment rent was lower, meant we had even more money for other things.

 The main expense in Vietnam is accommodation (as everywhere else I guess.)
-Since most of the year is hot, you would want to rent a nice flat with AC, in a new building, on a side that gets more shade during the day etc. And for that, you would end up paying more.
+Since most of the year is hot, you would want to rent a nice flat with AC, in a new building and on a side that gets more shade during the day.
+And for that, you would end up paying more.
 Everything else will not take much from your budget.

 I am going to be the next person who will proclaim how cheap Vietnam is.
 If you are worried about not making enough money or living on a very tight budget, in Vietnam you can emotionally relax.
 Seriously.

-If on the contrary, you make the Wester world salary then Vietnam is that place where you can live in luxury and have enough to save.
+If on the contrary, if you make more than the average western world salary is then Vietnam is that place where you can live in luxury and be able to save.

 I hope this post was helpful.
 Share your thoughts.
-Have you lived in Vietnam?
-What were your expenses?
-Are you moving to Vietnam soon?
-Enjoy this country!
+Did you live in Vietnam?
+How much money did you need to live in this country?